0dan0/qr/docs/control/eclipse/README.md

 length of the light drop-off will double in the final timelapse.

 #### Type 3 - Super optimized for the totality
-Night Lapse ISO Max 800, Auto interval, Shutter Auto, Labs shutter limited to 1s, and starting about 2 minutes before the totality, run until 2+ minutes after.
+Night Lapse ISO Max 800, Auto interval, Shutter Auto, Labs shutter limited to 1s.
 Auto shutter with Auto interval is a special mode in Night Lapse, in this mode it will take frames as fast as possible, giving you more frames in the totality.
 When it is bright, this is ~3fps, when it is dark Labs firmware can limit the exposure time to 1fps.
-If you have 4 minutes of totality, this 8-minute timelapse will result in ~32s playback time, with 4 seconds in the totality.
+If you have 4 minutes of totality, and only 2 minutes before and after,
+this 8-minute timelapse will result in ~32s playback time, with 4 seconds in the totality in playback.
 Optional, you could limit the exposure to half a second for up to 8 seconds in totality.

 #### Type 4 - Combining 2 & 3
 For those who want to experiment further, Labs firmware allows you to script the camera, so that certain modes or actions can be performed at particular moments.